arthur-ruback/pc_pipeline/README.md

 ### TODOs:
 - select automatically the person from the cloud in the first iteraction and get it as first measure;
 - verify the cases where the pointcloud is lost or too different (re-analize all the cloud);
-- fix the XY inversion in frame, specially with the robot moving frame
 - change the KF to take into account the movement of the robot
-- publish the pointCloud without the person